Itineraries – Start in Baton Rouge and enjoy…

 Next, head to LSU’s campus to pay a visit to Mike the Tiger, a live Bengal tiger who serves as the official mascot for Louisiana’s flagship university.
 Louisiana State University is one of only two universities in America to feature a live tiger mascot.
 And Mike’s $3 million, 15,000 square-foot habitat ranks among the largest and best tiger habitats in the country!

 In New Orleans, start with breakfast (or brunch) at Camelia Grill on Carrollton Avenue, a small diner famous for its giant omelets and entertaining counter service.
+A second location of Camelia Grill is located in the French Quarter, where the food is equally delicious and the experience a memorable one you won’t forget.

 Looking for great shopping?
-Magazine Street offers six miles of specialty boutiques, antiques, galleries, and more so that you can shop til you drop!
+Magazine Street offers six miles of specialty boutiques, antiques, galleries, and more so that you can shop ’til you drop!

 Art lovers will enjoy the Frenchmen Art Market, open on Thursday through Sunday in the evenings.
 It features handmade goods from the region’s finest artists and craftspeople.
 Frenchmen Street is also the perfect spot to hear live music; there are several fantastic jazz clubs to choose from!
 The Spotted Cat features local musicians du jour and the ever popular Snug Harbor is true to its name with a cozy intimate venue.
 Street performers and musicians add to the revelry.